The Blockheads (video game): Other

 The Blockheads has an official website and a forum run on Discourse and previously vBulletin.
 On March 10, 2022, it was announced that the forum would be permanently put into a read-only state, which occurred on April 11, 2022.

-The game has received over 10 million official downloads.
-It has been noted that the game has largely been overrun by script kiddies, and a small portion of the player base has been overtaken by role-play, online dating, and sexual content.

 In January 2021, the app was removed from the Google Play Store without comment from its publisher, Noodlecake Studios.
 The Blockheads Community Manager would later confirm that the game was removed from the Google Play Store by Noodlecake Studios themselves due to failed negotiations with Google to circumvent certain requirements of modern Android versions.

 On August 22, 2022, David Frampton announced that he would be shutting down the online services that hosted cloud servers due to "low player numbers" and a significant lack of maintenance.
 In his announcement, Frampton clarified that players would have the ability to download their cloud worlds and also mentioned that the shutdown would take some time.
 Along with claiming that he had no plans to remove The Blockheads from the App Store, Frampton also noted that Mac servers would not be affected by the shutdown.

+Sequel

+On September 10th, 2026, Dave Frampton announced on the Blockheads website that Blockheads 2 was under development.
+It is being built in Frampton's free and open-source Katipo engine.
+The announcement stated that the initial release will be more akin to a remaster for compatibility with newer hardware and software, but that future releases may include new content.
+Frampton stated that Blockheads 2 will be available for iOS, Android, Linux, macOS, Windows, Steam, and itch.io.